ricofehr/nextdeploy/README.md

 * Improve the logging task for rest api
 * Add elements of monitoring and supervision
 * Improve usability of the UI
+* Implement some extra functionnalities for the vms: security test, code quality parser, ..

 ## Contributing